hm0809/MelvorProbDist/README.md

-# Melvor Idle - Probability Distributions
+# Melvor Idle - Probability Distributions Calculator
 Prob Dist Calculator

 **Who is this calculator for?**